We Stand Together: A Statement by Senior Leadership at the University of Denver

 Art Jones, interim vice chancellor for diversity and inclusion

 Andrei Kutateladze, dean of the College of Natural Sciences and Mathematics

-Niki Latino, interim vice chancellor of campus life and inclusive excellence
+Niki Latino, interim vice chancellor of Student Affairs & Inclusive Excellence

 Corinne Lengsfeld, interim provost and executive vice chancellor

 Michael Levine-Clark, dean of University Libraries